GVSUProjectGrandPath/Budgeting-Bot/README.md

    Go to [Platform OpenAI](https://platform.openai.com/settings/organization/api-keys)

    Create a new API key and copy it.
-Store it somewhere secure
+Store it somewhere secure (once you leave the page, you will not access the API key again).

    Replace the 'xxxxx' in the code below with your API key and copy paste the line of code to your `.env` file
    ```